TiagoOlivoto/metan/README.md

 Installing
 ==========

-The leatest development version can be download from githug by running
+The latest development version can be download from GitHub by running

 ``` r
 install.packages("devtools")